-Current rates of climate change are much higher than past fluctuations in temperature and precipitation, and local adaptation to new climatic conditions would require rates of evolution much higher than the ones observed from phylogenetic reconstructions (Quintero and Wiens 2013).
-In addition, species adaptation can be faster if a large genetic pool is available (Barrett and Schluter 2008).
-However, rare species experience few geographic variation and smaller population size, which, all else equal, should decrease genetic diversity and the likelihood of local resilience to new conditions.
-In this case, the persistence of the species in the current areas would be facilitated by pre-existing climatic tolerances than what can be observed from current occurrence records.
-This could happen if the species geographic limits are mainly constrained by movement barriers or biotic interactions, creating a gap between the fundamental and realized niche (Barve et al. 2011).
-In this situation, species could be already adapted to the future climatic conditions.
+Previous studies have shown that current rates of climate change are much higher than past fluctuations in temperature and precipitation, and local adaptation to new climatic conditions would require rates of evolution much higher than the ones observed from phylogenetic reconstructions (Quintero and Wiens 2013).
+In addition, theory predicts that species adaptation should be faster if a large genetic pool is available (Barrett and Schluter 2008).
+However, small-ranged species experience less geographic variation and reduced population size, which, all else being equal, should decrease genetic diversity and the likelihood of local resilience to new conditions.
+In this case, the persistence of species in the current areas would only be facilitated by pre-existing climatic tolerances than what can be observed from current occurrence records.
+This could happen if species geographic limits are mainly constrained by movement barriers or biotic interactions, creating a gap between the fundamental and realized niche (Barve et al. 2011).
+In this situation, species could be already adapted to future climatic conditions.
 Yet, if biotic interactions are the responsible for a limited occurrence, other species could also track their climate maintaining the non-favorable biotic conditions in future (Peterson et al. 2012).
 Another possibility is that the few occurrence records for the studied species may reflect only a limitation in our knowledge about the species distribution, the so-called Wallacean shortfall (Hortal et al. 2015).
-However, given that anurans are largely studied across the Atlantic Forest, it is very implausible that the number of occurrence records will dramatically increase the range of our target species.
+In this case, species could have broader climatic tolerances than the ones currently observed from the known occurrence records.

-The results of this study indicated that a potential decrease of anthropogenic greenhouse gas emissions could minimize the impact on these species.
-For instance, if the emissions start to decrease now, we may expect that between 2050 and 2070 there will be no substantial differences in climatic similarity.
+The different results of each RCP scenario indicate that a potential decrease of anthropogenic greenhouse gas emissions could minimize the impact of climate change on the studied species.
+For instance, if emissions start to decrease now, we may expect that between 2050 and 2070 there will be no substantial differences in climatic similarity.
 In contrast, a decline in 2040 or 2080 would not result in great differences on total environmental similarity.
 Still, a late decline in greenhouse gas emissions would be better than no decline, where distances would keep increasing more than in any other scenario.
 Therefore, proactive measures to reduce greenhouse gas emissions, such as through decreasing reliance on fossil fuels or reducing livestock production (IPCC 2014b), could mitigate the impacts of climate change on the studied species.

-Although the limited data narrowed our conclusions, the methods we used here revealed to be a useful tool to explore the effects of climate change on rare species, and could easily be applied elsewhere in the world.
-Notwithstanding the limitations in the methods and the uncertainty associated to greenhouse gas emission scenarios, the present study has shown that the rare anurans of the Northern Atlantic Forest are under an imminent threat.
-While most of the species in this study are currently classified as Data Deficient by global IUCN red list(International Union for the Conservation of Nature 2017) or neglected by the regional national red list (Instituto Chico Mendes de Conservação da Biodiversidade - ICMBio 2016), a critical conservation window may be passing us by.
-Therefore, we recommend that both conservation practitioners and the scientific community should give further attention not only to the studied species, but to all overlooked rare species.
+Although the limited data narrowed our conclusions, the methods we used here revealed to be a useful tool to explore the effects of climate change on small-ranged species.
+Notwithstanding the methodological limitations and the uncertainty associated to greenhouse gas emission scenarios, the present study has shown that small-ranged anurans of the Northern Atlantic Forest are under an imminent threat.
+While most species in this study are currently classified as Data Deficient (International Union for the Conservation of Nature 2017) or not evaluated yet by the Brazilian national red list (Instituto Chico Mendes de Conservação da Biodiversidade - ICMBio 2016), a critical conservation window may be passing us by.
+Therefore, we recommend that both conservation practitioners and the scientific community give further attention not only to the studied species, but to all overlooked small-ranged species.

 References